My Story

 Goal number three.
 Finding out what I want to be when I grow up.

 Well, mainly my second career, but also my life after divorce.
 I’m a physical therapist and work with challenging patients.
-It’s grueling on my own body and not sure how I am going to be able to do this job until I’m 70ish?
+It’s grueling on my own body, and not sure how I am going to be able to do this job until I’m 70ish?
 So back to plan number two.
 Retire early.
-I’m thinking of a combo of semi-retire and having other streams of income to keep it all going.
+I’m thinking of a combo of semi-retirement and having other streams of income to keep it all going.
 I am also trying to figure out what I want to do with the rest of my life.
 My son will recover and go on to live his own life eventually.
 Well, maybe.
 I’m hopeful.
 Then what?
 So now I get to figure that out.
 So far, I’m not feeling too rushed.
 But the clock is ticking…

 So what is this website all about?

 It’s part advocacy for PANS, part blog/journal/venting(!), and is also combining a platform to share about projects related to financial health and life after divorce while caring for an adult son who isn’t well enough yet to make it on his own.
-I’m not really sure where it’s all going but so far it has all been related in one crazy way or another.
+I’m not really sure where it’s all going, but so far, it has all been related in one crazy way or another.